 The following is a detailed timeline we are compiling of the movements of the life of the Victorian writer Charles Dickens during for each year of his life, as we come across them in letters, newspaper articles and other research.
 We have also included some key contemporary events that occurred in society and major news events from across the world at the time.

 January, 30.
 Menai Suspension Bridge, built by engineer Thomas Telford, is opened between the island of Anglesey and the mainland of Wales.
+It is now considered to be the world’s first modern suspension bridge.

 February, 7.
 Charles Dickens’s 14th birthday.